 3. Click the DNS > Managed DNS menu

 4. Select a domain and click on the Records tab

 5. Click on a record and select the pencil icon to edit it

 6. If DDNS is not enabled, enable it.
 The Record ID is the Dynamic DNS ID on this page

 Yes, there is information about client set up and update strings here.

 If your mail server supports the ETRN SMTP command then it will automatically request immediate delivery from the backup mail servers.
 This can also be done manually by using telnet.

 If your mail server does not support the sending of the ETRN SMTP command then the backup email servers run on a set retry schedule every few minutes.

 Mail Server Forwarding is used to forward all mail from one mail server to another mail server for a particular domain.
-The destination mail server (an MTA, mail transfer agent), must have the ability to accept mail for the domain.
+The destination mail server (mail transfer agent or MTA), must have the ability to accept mail for the domain.
 The email is not delivered to the mail forwarding server, it is just routed through the server.
-This service is extremely popular for people that want to accept mail on a port other than port 25, for example if their IP is blocking port 25.
+This service is extremely popular for people that want to accept mail on a port other than port 25 if their IP is blocking port 25, for example.

 Mail forwarding accounts used within IMAP / POP products operate differently as the destination for the email is not another mail server, but actually another email address.
 The email is delivered to the forwarding system and then it is resent to the destination (forward) email address.
 This solution is very easy to setup as no configuration of a mail server is required.
 DNS Made Easy does not offer email account forwarding services.